Readable Domain Names - Technical Info

 Advantage ONE – Far more choice in ways to name your website

 With the domain market so dominated by speculators and domain investors, its been a long time since any meaningful, short or pronounceable dot-COM domain has been available anywhere other than at an expensive auction.

-With the advent of the new gTLDs, readable-domain-names explode the number of available names out of all proportion and change the landscape in ways we're yet to imagine.
+With the advent of the new gTLDs, and readable-domain-names, there's been an explosion in the number of available names and changed the landscape in ways we're yet to imagine.